-- The scheme is not located wholly or in part in a 'sensitive area' as defined in the EIA (Scotland) Regulations 1999 (as amended). - The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology or soils. - The scheme is not located within a densely populated area.
+- The scheme is not situated within, and does not share connectivity with, a 'sensitive area' designated for biodiversity features e.g., SAC, SPA, Ramsar, SSSI, etc. - Works are restricted to like-for-like carriageway resurfacing and expansion joint replacement, therefore there will be no impact upon the WHS or scheduled monument. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology or soils. - The scheme is not located within a densely populated area.